-LANGUAGE ARTS DEVELOPMENT (1 year = 2 credits)
+3321 LANGUAGE ARTS DEVELOPMENT (1 year = 2 credits)

-PREREQUISITE: can only be taken concurrently with another Language Arts course; teacher approval required
+PREREQUISITE: can only be taken concurrently with another Language Arts course; teacher approval required MAXIMUM ENROLLMENT: 15 per section

 Language Arts Development is designed for the teacher to select and teach only the appropriate standards corresponding to a student's grade level and/or instructional needs in relation to other Language Arts courses in which the student is enrolled.
 The curriculum of the course will vary for each enrolled student, but major areas of focus will include reading comprehension and strategies, grammar usage and conventions, vocabulary acquisition, study skills and strategies, and writing skills.